Bipolar Education Programme

 Bipolar Recovery Programme

-The Bipolar Recovery Programme is a 10-week group programme available to outpatient service users.
+The Bipolar Recovery Programme is a 10-week group programme available to day patient service users.
 It involves psychoeducation, which is a process of providing people with information and education about their mental health difficulties.
 The programme content includes psychoeducation on recognizing changes in mood, sleep hygiene, and awareness of triggers and early warning signs.
 The programme also provides peer support and guidance through the group experience, which has been found to be very beneficial in the recovery process.

 The programme takes place for a full day every Wednesday for ten weeks.